 Breathwork can lead to a feeling of calm, control and relaxation.
 The control element is significant.
 Nausea can feel like it is something out of our control remit.
 Breathing techniques can allow us to take back some of that control over our body in order to cope with some of the physical implications of nausea.

 CancerPal is proud to introduce Oliver James, a body led psychotherapist and author of 21 Breaths.
 Oliver specialises in breathwork and breathing techniques for managing a wide range of conditions – including nausea.
-He has offered to share with us a technique called Magical 2:1 from his book that does just that.
+In the video above Ollie demonstrates a technique called Magical 2:1 from his book to help manage nausea.